Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Methods

 \subsection{Individual time-shift}

 To account for the uncertainty of the time-line of individual measurements, we assume that the observations are defined with respect to an absolute temporal reference $\tau$.
-This is performed through a time-warping function $t_{i} = f^{i}(\tau)$, that models the individual time-reparameterization.
-We choose a linear parameterization such that:
+This is performed through a time-warping function $t_{p} = \vect{f}_{p}(\tau)$, that models the individual time-reparameterization.
+We choose an additive parameterization such that:

-Within this setting the individual time-shift $\delta_{i}$ encodes the temporal position of sample $i$, which in our application can be interpreted as the disease stage of subject $i$ with respect to the long-term disease trajectory.
+Within this setting the individual time-shift $\delta_{p}$ encodes the temporal position of subject $p$, which in our application can be interpreted as the disease stage of subject $p$ with respect to the long-term disease trajectory.
+We denote by $\vect{\delta} = \{\delta_p\}_{p=0}^{P}$ the set of time-shift parameters.